poh-am/poh-am.github.io/index.md

 ## ANDRII POKH

 ### PERSONAL PROFILE
-I am web-developer with four years of experience in front-end and back-end developing.
+I am web-developer with five+ years of experience in front-end and back-end development.
 I like to know and realize new things, features in my subject area (in such languages: PHP, JavaScript, SQL).